awsdocs/iam-user-guide/doc_source/access_policies_job-functions.md

 **Use case:** This user is tasked with setting up and maintaining AWS network resources\.

-**Policy description:** This policy grants permissions to create and maintain network resources in Amazon EC2, Amazon Route 53, Amazon Virtual Private Cloud \(VPC\), and AWS Direct Connect\.
+**Policy description:** This policy grants permissions to create and maintain network resources in Amazon EC2, Route 53, Amazon Virtual Private Cloud \(VPC\), and AWS Direct Connect\.

 This job function requires the ability to pass roles to AWS services\.
 The policy grants `iam:GetRole` and `iam:PassRole` for only those roles named in the following table\.
 For more information, see [Creating the Roles and Attaching the Policies \(Console\)](#access_policies_job-functions_create-policies) later in this topic\.